AadyaDubey/Linux-Lab-Report/Experiment_6.md

 filename="$1"
 word_to_count="$2"

-# Check if the file exists
 if [ ! -f "$filename" ]; then
   echo "Error: File '$filename' not found." exit 1 fi

-# Count the occurrences of the word
-# -o: prints only the matched parts of a matching line, each on a new output line
-# -i: ignores case distinctions
-# -w: selects only those lines containing matches that form whole words
-# wc -l: counts the number of lines, which corresponds to the number of word occurrences
 count=$(grep -o -i -w "$word_to_count" "$filename" | wc -l)

 echo "The word '$word_to_count' appears $count times in '$filename'."